 The pepper in Tabasco sauce

 The type of chili peppers used to make Tabasco sauce are called tabasco peppers.
 They are far from the hottest peppers around, but they are not exactly mild either.
-They clock in at about 30,000 to 50,000 on the Scoville scale, which means that they are moderately hot.
-Their heat level is close to that of cayenne peppers.
-For a better understanding of their heat, consider the fact that jalapeños don’t get hotter than 8,000 Scoville Heat Units (SHU) while milder habaneros will rank a scorching 100,000 in comparison.
-Tabasco peppers are around the midpoint between those two.
+They clock in at about 30,000 to 50,000 on the Scoville scale, which means that they are at the upper end of medium heat among chilies.
+Their heat level is the same range as that of cayenne peppers.

 The heat of Tabasco sauce

 In order to make Tabasco sauce, the chili peppers are first ground to a paste called a mash.
 Most of the mash is made at tabasco pepper farms in Central and South America.
 The mash is combined with salt and placed in repurposed bourbon barrels which then get shipped to the U.S. The barrels are stored in a warehouse on Avery Island, which is the home of Tabasco sauce.
-The salted mash is aged for three years before it is used to make the sauce.
-After three years, it is combined with vinegar to dilute it.
-It is aged a further 28 days before being bottled.
-While the aging may add heat to the chili pepper mash, the dilution, of course, tempers the overall heat quite a bit (like with any hot sauce).

 How Tabasco compares to other hot sauces